 - nasal gel/jelly

-In case a side effect has been observed in the wake of a testosterone (Androderm’s active ingredient) intake, medical attention may be needed.
+Medical attention may be needed if a side effect has been observed in the wake of a testosterone (Androderm’s active ingredient) intake.

-- Occurrence of pain, redness, or swelling in the arm or leg
+- The occurrence of pain, redness, or swelling in the arm or leg

 - Difficulty in breathing